astbss/astbss/Coding-Rules-and-Guidelines.md

 # Modal Placement and rules
 - Modals normally need to be placed in the middle of the screen for better user experience.
 Remember to set focus to the first user input control.

+# Single Responsibility Principle (SRP)
+- (SRP) is a foundational principle in programming and a pillar of the SOLID design principles.
+- **Core Idea:** A module, class, or function should have one and only one reason to change.
+- This means that every piece of code should have a single, well-defined responsibility or purpose.

+### Why SRP Matters:

+- **Maintainability**: Code that follows SRP is easier to understand, modify, and fix.
+Changes in one area are less likely to have unintended consequences elsewhere.
+- **Reusability**: Highly focused, single-responsibility components are more likely to be useful in different contexts within your project.
+- **Testability**: It's easier to write focused unit tests for code elements with clear responsibilities.

 # Separation of concerns (SoC)
 - https://en.wikipedia.org/wiki/Separation_of_concerns